liaochungyid/RestaurantList/README.md

 > A backend demo repo

 Use Node.js and express to demonstrate a Restaurant List web.
+CRUD basic operations of persistent storage
 * MVC architecture (partial in progress)
-* CRUD basic operations of persistent storage (work in progress)
 * RESTful design (work in progress)
 * Login function (work in progress)